wavefrontHQ/docs/pages/doc/proxies_histograms.md

 permalink: proxies_histograms.html
 summary: Learn how to use Wavefront histograms.
 ---
 Wavefront histograms let you compute, store, and use distributions of metrics rather than single metrics.
 Histograms are useful for high-velocity metrics about your applications and infrastructure – particularly those gathered across many distributed sources.
+You can send histograms to a Wavefront proxy or use direct ingestion.

 **Note:** The histogram feature requires a separate license and is not enabled on your cluster by default.